mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

 maxent iterations so that the algorithm is able to converge to a solution.

 An example script where the density of points is increased by a factor of 2 can be found below.
 Note that when a factor of 2 is used, the reconstructed data is twice the size of the original (experimental) data.
+Also shown is how ChiTargetOverN property may be varied away from the default 1.0; the dataset contains 270 data points and here set to be slightly higher at 300/270.

 .. testcode:: ExResolutionFactor